Shell4026/ShellProtector/README.md

 2. Replace your uploaded avatar and enter your user password in the OSC program.
 3. If changing the password doesn't change the appearance of your avatar, try going to the Action menu - Options - OSC - Reset Config in VRChat.
 4. If you're still having trouble, try clearing the C:\Users\UserName\AppData\LocalLow\VRChat\VRChat\OSC folder.

+---
+### Troubleshooting
+**<is not supported texture format!
+Error>**

+Please change the texture compression format to either DXT1 or DXT5.

+**liltoon)At testor component, it doesn't come back to normal**.

+Try Assets - liltoon - Refresh Shader.

 ### How it works
 Encrypt the texture using an XXTEA algorithm after transforming the key with SHA-256.